 Norway Scenic Drives

 Not only is Norway home to some of the most incredible scenery in the world but it also maintains several scenic driving routes that allow tourists and locals to witness these wonders with their own eyes.
-Whether you are looking for a short scenic drive that won’t take more than a few minutes to complete or a longer route that extends over a distance of more than 100km, you can find it all in Norway!
+Whether you are looking for short scenic drives in Norway that won’t take more than a few minutes to complete or longer routes that extend over a distance of more than 100km, you can find it all!
 The roads are great and there’s no shortage of campgrounds throughout the country so drivers are encouraged to travel by campervan, RV, or motorhome rental from Oslo or Grimstad in order to save money on accommodation and provide them with extra comfort and convenience.

 Some of the shorter drives include the memorable coastal 9km Atlantic Road, the 40km long Jaeren National Tourist Route from Ogna to Bore, the 58km Andoya National Tourist Route and the 47km Aulandsfjellet National Tourist Route.
 The Hardangervidda National Tourist Route extends over a distance of 67km and allows drivers to enjoy a wide range of outdoor activities and the possibility of spotting some amazing wildlife.
 The 29km long Lysebotn Road is also a fairly short drive but does include several twists and turns which means that you will most certainly take your time and enjoy several breaks along the way.
 When travelling from Kokelv to Havoysund, take the Havoysund National Tourist Route and enjoy your 66km drive.
 The The Old Strynefjell Mountain Road and Valdresflye National Tourist Route are 27 and 49km in length respectively which makes them both quite easy to complete in less than an hour.
 Of course, the shorter drives mean that you will have that much more time to stop, enjoy a picnic lunch and really take in the views.